ora-io/awesome-ora/README.md

 _A List of zkGraphs Built by Hyper Oracle and Community._

+### General

 - [zkGraph Examples](https://github.com/hyperoracle/zkgraph-cli/tree/main/packages/create-zkgraph/templates): A list of zkGraphs, including Uniswap Price Calculation, zkAutomation-based zkGraph, and multi-address based zkGraph.
 This is the implementation by Hyper Oracle.
 - [zkUsecases](https://github.com/LiRiu/zkUsecases): A list of zkGraphs, including SeaPort Trading Activity, and USDT Transfer Volume Per Block.
 This is displayed on Hyper Oracle's [use case page](https://www.hyperoracle.io/app/cases).

+### DeFi & DEX & MEV

 - [Marine](https://github.com/hyperoracle/marine): A zkGraph as liquidation protocol on Compound Protocol.
 This is tracking 15+ addresses, and 90+ events at the same time.
 - [zkToken](https://github.com/hyperoracle/zkToken): A zkGraph as ERC20 token monitor.
 This monitors whether there is any selling or pumping behavior in the whale account, and then issue an alert signal.
+- [Dex Vigil](https://github.com/issa-me-sush/dex-vigil-zkgraph): A zkGraph that detects anomalous trading behavior and possibly prevent exploits.
+- [Cross-chain Asset Transfer](https://github.com/issa-me-sush/cross-chain-asset-transfer): An example zkGraph implementation of cross-chain asset / token / credit transfer system.
+- [MEV Detection](https://github.com/guha-rahul/Proof-of-Sandwiched): A PoC zkGraph that proves a user's behavior such as `Swap` has been harmed by an MEV bot.
+- [BTC 2 ETH](https://github.com/Mingzhe-W/zkgraph/tree/main/Btc2EthConversionRate): A zkGraph that calculates for BTC to ETH conversion rate.
-- [Proof of Blacklist](https://github.com/varun-doshi/Proof-of-Blacklist-zkGraph): A zkGraph for tracking new blacklisted address of USDT.
+- [zkInsurance](https://github.com/Mingzhe-W/zkgraph/tree/main/zkInsurrance): A zkGraph that auto-generates proofs for claiming insurance.
-- [Proof of Ownership](https://github.com/varun-doshi/Proof-of-Ownership-zkGraph): A zkGraph that accesses historical ownership change of the Azuki NFT collection.
+- [zkSafeMixer](https://github.com/YolaYing/ZK-Tornado-Cash): A zkGraph that warns downstream contracts if there's blacklisted address's fund in the mixer.

-- [Proof Of Membership](https://github.com/HAPPYS1NGH/dd-member-zkgraph): A zkGraph that proves an address is a member of Developer DAO.
+### Onchain API Oracle

-- [Proof of Approved](https://github.com/rupam-04/proof-of-approved): A zkGraph that accesses historical approved amount of token.
+- [Onchain Price Oracle](https://github.com/YolaYing/Onchain-Price-Oracle): A zkGraph that implements TWAP oracle.

+### NFT

 - [BAYC Hacked](https://github.com/arjanjohan/zkgraph-hacked-bayc): A zkGraph that tracks hacked BAYC by transfer event.
 - [Free Mints](https://github.com/arjanjohan/zkgraph-track-free-mints): A zkGraph that monitors free mints of NFT.
+- [Proof of OG of Azuki NFT](https://github.com/guha-rahul/Proof-of-OG-of-Azuki-NFT): A zkGraph that proves the OG mint of Azuki NFT.
+- [Proof of Mint](https://github.com/Gathin23/Proof-of-Mint-zkgraph): A zkGraph that tracks all the address that has minted DOP token on sepolia.

+### Proof of X

 - [Proof of Pool](https://github.com/agxmbhir/proof-of-pool): A zkGraph that tracks newly created Uniswap v3 pools.
 - [Proof of Bridge](https://github.com/agxmbhir/proof-of-bridge): A PoC of cross-chain bridge uses a zkGraph to bridge tokens from sepolia to goerli with zkp.
+- [Proof of Whale](https://github.com/Thirumurugan7/Proof-Of-Whale): A zkGraph that verifies if a wallet is a big player even if your funds or assets are compromised, as the whale status is confirmed by the address that initiated the event, not the recipient.
+- [Proof of Blacklist](https://github.com/varun-doshi/Proof-of-Blacklist-zkGraph): A zkGraph for tracking new blacklisted address of USDT.
+- [Proof of Ownership](https://github.com/varun-doshi/Proof-of-Ownership-zkGraph): A zkGraph that accesses historical ownership change of the Azuki NFT collection.
+- [Proof Of Membership](https://github.com/HAPPYS1NGH/dd-member-zkgraph): A zkGraph that proves an address is a member of Developer DAO.
+- [Proof of Approved by rupam-04](https://github.com/rupam-04/proof-of-approved): A zkGraph that accesses historical approved amount of token.
+- [Proof of Approved by udhaykumarbala](https://github.com/udhaykumarbala/proof-of-approval): A zkGraph that accesses historical approved amount of token.
+- [Proof of Whale](https://github.com/Thirumurugan7/Proof-Of-Whale): A zkGraph that checks for a special "isWhale" event.
+- [Proof of New Player](https://github.com/Thirumurugan7/Proof-of-new-player): A zkGraph that checks for "NewPlayer" event.

+### Libraries & Utils

+- [zkGraph String Utils](https://github.com/udhaykumarbala/zkgraph-stringutils): A zkGraph that helps offload the string operation to offchain and gives the mechanism to prove the offline calculated values.
+- [zkGraph Math Utils](https://github.com/Gathin23/Math-zkgraph): A zkGraph that helps offload Math operations offchain and gives the mechanism to prove the offline calculated values.

+### Security

 - [Secure Watcher](https://github.com/HAPPYS1NGH/secure-watcher-zkgraph): A zkGraph that watches for activities which are similar to compromise of Private Key.

-- [Proof of Mint](https://github.com/Gathin23/Proof-of-Mint-zkgraph): A zkGraph that tracks all the address that has minted DOP token on sepolia.
-- [Proof of Whale](https://github.com/Thirumurugan7/Proof-Of-Whale): A zkGraph that verifies if a wallet is a big player even if your funds or assets are compromised, as the whale status is confirmed by the address that initiated the event, not the recipient.
+### Others

+- [Decentralized Moderation](https://github.com/issa-me-sush/decentralized-content-moderation): Content moderation system based on zkGraph for a decentralized social network or any kind of customized DAO or decentralized network/ecosystem.

 ## 💡 Project Ideas